apache/pulsar/site2/docs/client-libraries-go.md

 ### Installing go package

-You can install the `pulsar` library locally using `go get`:

-> #### NOTE
+> #### Compatibility Warning
 > The version number of the Go client **must match** the version number of the Pulsar C++ client library.

-> Additionally, `go get` doesn't support fetching a specific tag - it will always pull in master's
-> version of the Go client - so you'll need a bleeding edge C++ client library to match.
+You can install the `pulsar` library locally using `go get`.
+Note that `go get` doesn't support fetching a specific tag - it will always pull in master's version of the Go client.
+You'll need a C++ client library that matches master.

 ```bash
 $ go get -u github.com/apache/pulsar/pulsar-client-go/pulsar